soulgalore/jdbcmetrics/README.md

 ###Setup the driver
+Depending on your current setup, this need to be done in different ways.

 ####Using DataSource####

-* Configure the driver class to be <code>com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>
+Configure the driver class to be <code>com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>

 ####Using DriverManager####

-* Set the JVM parameter: <code>-Djdbc.drivers=com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>
+Set the JVM parameter: <code>-Djdbc.drivers=com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>
-* Or load the driver in your code: <code>Class.forName("com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver");</code>
+Or load the driver in your code: <code>Class.forName("com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver");</code>

 ####Configure the jdbc url/connect string####

-* If your existing connect string looks like this: <code>jdbc:mysql://localhost:3306/test_db</code><br/>
+If your existing connect string looks like this: <code>jdbc:mysql://localhost:3306/test_db</code><br/>
 Prefix it with <code>jdbcmetrics:</code> like this <code>jdbc:jdbcmetrics:mysql://localhost:3306/test_db</code>

-* Specify the underlaying driver, your regular driver, in the url like this <code>jdbc:jdbcmetrics?driver=com.mysql.jdbc.Driver:mysql://localhost:3306/test_db</code><br/>
+Specify the underlaying driver, your regular driver, in the url like this <code>jdbc:jdbcmetrics?driver=com.mysql.jdbc.Driver:mysql://localhost:3306/test_db</code><br/>
-JDBCMetricsDriver will then instantiate the driver to use it underneath.
-If you omit the driver param JDBCMetricsDriver will try to match the url to a driver registered in DriverManager.
+**JDBCMetricsDriver** will then instantiate the driver to use it underneath.
+If you omit the driver param **JDBCMetricsDriver** will try to match the url to a driver registered in DriverManager.

 ### Setup the filter (optional)